Updated: Aug 4

 You can learn a lot about parenting from books, blogs (*wink, wink), professionals, and more.
 Some of parenting, though, is learning by experience or, sometimes, by sheer accident.
 This is one of those stories.
 Recently, we started playing some games with Gideon (3.5).
 We started with the age-appropriate classics, Chutes and Ladders, Candyland, and Lucky Ducky.
 These games are wonderful for young children.

 Then, he saw the plethora of other games we had in our storage coffee table and asked to play them.
 At first, I said no. I didn't want the pieces to end up all over the place and get lost.
 And I knew the directions were above his understanding so I didn't think it would be worth it.
 He kept asking, though, and eventually we got out Battleship.
 HE LOVED IT.
 No, he doesn't understand the given directions, but he loves placing the ships on the board and then putting the red pieces in them to sink them.
 It kept his attention way longer than most of his toys do.

 He then started wanting to play more games and I started letting him.
 He'd play with one and then ask for another.
 This went on for HOURS some days.
 Phoebe (2) eventually joined in too.
 I'd either just let them free play with the game pieces or alter the directions to something more age-appropriate.
 For example, to play Guess Who, I had them pick out a picture card and then flip up the people on the board until they found the match.
 Matching is a skill little ones need to learn and practice.
 So, they were having fun AND learning!
+There are so many benefits of playing board games with preschoolers.
 Over the last few weeks that I've been letting them play these games, they've:

 watched TV much less (they don't even ask as often),